sydspost/Sync-Polar-Balance-scale-to-Garmin-Connect/README.md

 Getting Started

-1. Create new API client op Polar AccessLink
+1. Create new API client on Polar AccessLink
 Navigate to https://admin.polaraccesslink.com.
 Log in with your Polar Flow account and create a new client.

 Use http://localhost:5000/oauth2_callback as the authorization callback domain.